← Back to glossary

 Entomological inspection

-Also known as: pest inspection, WDI inspection (wood-destroying insect)
+Also known as: pest inspection

 Detailed inspection of a property to identify pest species, populations, entry points, and conducive conditions.
 The diagnostic foundation of IPM-based pest control.